2021 New York Giants season: Week 11: at Tampa Bay Buccaneers

 The Giants were overmatched coming out of the bye in front of a national audience and fell to 3-7 and last place in the NFC East.
 Their only touchdown was set up by an Adoree Jackson interception putting the ball on the 5 yard line, and offensive tackle Andrew Thomas scored his first career touchdown.
-The Buccaneers offense did not have a single play with negative yardage until Tom Brady was pulled from the game for backup QB Blaine Gabbert well into the 4th quarter.
+The Buccaneers offense did not have a single play with negative yardage until Tom Brady was pulled from the game for backup quarterback Blaine Gabbert well into the 4th quarter.

 The next day, the Giants announced they fired offensive coordinator Jason Garrett.